Fair Interval Scheduling of Indivisible Chores: Results for Two Agents

 Let us start with our algorithm for path graphs.

-\begin{restatable}[Two agents and path graph]{theorem}{TwoAgentsLineGraph} There is a polynomial-time algorithm that, given any \CSP{} instance with two agents with monotone valuations and an arbitrary path graph, returns an \EF{1} and maximal schedule. \end{restatable}
+\begin{restatable}[Two agents and path graph]{theorem}{TwoAgentsLineGraph} There is an algorithm that, given any \CISP{} instance with two agents with monotone valuations and an arbitrary path graph, returns an \EF{1} and maximal schedule.
+Furthermore, this algorithm runs in polynomial time, assuming access to a value query oracle. \end{restatable}

 Our algorithm will use the idea of \emph{adjacent schedules} which is defined below.

 \begin{dfn}[Adjacent schedules] Two schedules $\X = (X_1,X_2)$ and $\Y = (Y_1,Y_2)$ are said to be adjacent if for any $i \in \{1,2\}$, $Y_i$ is obtained from $X_i$ by adding at most one element and removing at most one element, that is,